Is Your Commute a Pain in the Neck

 Don’t accept anything less than a full range of motion.

-It May be More than your commute.
+The pain may be more than just your commute.

 The pain in your neck while driving may be more than the length of your commute, or the frustration of driving in heavy traffic.
 The likelihood is that there are other factors as well, and your commute is where the pain manifests.